 Face Covering Requirements and Exclusions

-While on campus, employees, students, vendors and visitors must wear face coverings while they are in common spaces, including outdoor spaces on campus, even if healthy distancing can be maintained, common gathering areas, shared workspaces, shared academic spaces, or when interacting face to face with others.
-Face coverings are not intended to replace other measures for preventing illness, including maintaining healthy distancing of more than 6 feet of distance from other people; washing hands regularly with soap and water for at least 20 seconds; avoiding touching eyes, nose, and mouth; and staying home when sick.
-Please consult the university’s Protocol on Social Distancing and Protocol on Campus Hygiene for additional information.
+Face coverings are not intended to replace other measures for preventing illness, including vaccination, maintaining healthy distancing of more than 6 feet of distance from other people if unvaccinated with an approved exemption; washing hands regularly with soap and water for at least 20 seconds; avoiding touching eyes, nose, and mouth; and staying home when sick.

-Individuals who have a medical condition that prevents them from using a face covering should contact Shana Feggins in Human Resources Management: firstname.lastname@example.org.
+Employees who have a medical condition that prevents them from using a face covering should contact Shana Feggins in Human Resources Management: email@example.com.
+Students who have a medical condition that prevents them from using a face covering should contact Disability Resource Center: firstname.lastname@example.org.

-Individuals may remove their face coverings when eating or drinking, and to facilitate communication with sign language as necessary, provided healthy distancing is maintained.
-Employees should also remove their masks if they cannot safely perform their work while wearing a face covering (for example, while using machinery or equipment that could entangle the mask).
-Employees should obtain prior approval from their supervisor before working in a public or common space without wearing a mask.
+Individuals may remove their face coverings when eating or drinking, and facilitate communication with sign language as necessary, provided healthy distancing is maintained.
+Employees should also remove their masks if they cannot safely perform their work while wearing a face-covering (for example, while using machinery or equipment that could entangle the mask).

 COVID-19 Campus Healthy Distancing Protocol